ist356/project-tuochen16/about-project.md

 Student Email:  tuchen@syr.edu

 ### What it does
-This project conducts an exploratory data analysis (EDA) on Superstore sales data, a fictional dataset that mimics the operations of a real-world retail company.
+This project conducts an  data analysis on Superstore sales data, a fictional dataset that mimics the operations of a real-world retail company.
 The analysis aims to uncover valuable insights related to sales trends, customer behavior, and profitability to support data-driven decision-making.
 Specifically, it addresses:

 1. **Product Categories**: Identifying the most and least profitable product categories to optimize inventory and marketing strategies.
 2. **Geographical Insights**: Understanding regional sales dynamics to target marketing efforts and allocate resources effectively.